You just finished documenting your entire marketing strategy.

 If you have a series of repetitive tasks that is continuously being assigned in your projects, make it easier on yourself by creating a Task Template that you can apply to a piece of content whenever you want.

-The more tasks you check off on each of your content pieces, the more the progress bar in your Marketing Project will move.
+The more tasks you check off on each of your content pieces, the more the progress bar in your Marketing Campaign will move.